joeclark-phd/granite/README.md

 - if a database change would break older versions of the code, a view or stored procedure or trigger should be used to support the older version of the code
 - if new code wouldn't work with an older version of the database, it should fail gracefully with a message like "feature not available" instead of blowing up

+## design principles

+- Use good, standard Java 8+ coding practices, checked continually with static analysis tools looking for poor style, potential bugs, security vulnerabilities, etc, to keep the code maintainable for many years.
+- Document design/architecture decisions from the beginning, comment every class in the code (as well as key methods), and try to keep this documentation up to date (version controlled!).
+- Use HTML-based templates for the web front-end rather than a JavaScript-based framework, and keep AJAX to a minimum.
+This is to reduce the learning curve for future developers who may not want to have to learn a front-end framework and a back-end framework at the same time.
+- Separate the data/query code from direct calls to the front end.
+The application should be expose both a website as well as via a JSON REST API without a lot of duplicated code.
+- Use external libraries (e.g. Bootstrap, JQuery, Spring Boot) to keep our own code base as small as possible.
+The exception to this is we'll write our own SQL rather than using an ORM.
+- Pull in those external dependencies using a dependency management system (e.g. Maven) rather than including them in our code repository.
+Use specific version numbers known to work.
+- One codebase and one build for all environments: developer workstation, test server, staging server, production.
+It should run on all major operating systems.
+- Write automated tests as you go, so a large suite of tests will be built up over time, without requiring time to be budgeted for a separate "testing project".
+By re-running these tests after every change, problems can be fixed quickly and QA can approve deployments with confidence.
+- Build process, testing process, and database DDL should all be version-controlled and kept up-to-date.
+- Since the developers may not have direct control of the production database, build a sample database during automated testing as a way of making sure the application code and DDL are in sync.

 ## technologies

 - HTML5, CSS3